nabilausmani/coursera_tdst/README.md

 # coursera_tdst
-Repository for the coursera course 'The Data Scientist's Toolbox'
+Repository for the coursera course 'The Data Scientist's Toolbox' made on 6th July, 2015